 - Vague Age: The game never mentions exactly how old they are.
 They look and sound like teenagers or young adults, yet they live on their own, without any parents or guardians.
 Even more notable in Season 2, which is confirmed to take place somewhere between 5-7 years later, yet they don't appear a day older.
 Eric Stripe, the lead writer for the game, even confirms that none of the characters have canon ages.

-The protagonist of the game, a young builder who looks up to the Four Heroes.
-They are put in the role of a hero when they're forced to set off on a journey to save the world.
+The protagonist and a young builder who looks up to the Order of the Stone.
+They are put into the role of a hero when they're forced to set off on a journey to save the world.

 - Action Girl: If female.
 Well, if you don't fail most of the quick time events anyway.